HarryGoddard/Palettiser/README.md

-# PalettePro
+# Palettiser

-PalettePro is a Python script that processes images by adding camera details and a color palette to the bottom of the images.
+Palettiser is a Python script that processes images by adding camera details and a color palette to the bottom of the images.
 It supports both portrait and landscape images and ensures that portrait images fit Instagram's 4:5 aspect ratio with a blurred background.

 ## Features